ZeonlungPun/ZeonlungPun.github.io/README.md

 <img src="/assets/img/r2.png" width="400" height="400">
 </div>

-### Orchard kiwi fruit counting system based on YOLOV8 and DeepSORT
+### Orchard kiwi fruit counting pieline based on YOLOV8 and DeepSORT  $~~~~$  基於YOLOV8和DeepSORT模型的果園奇異果計數（產量估計）

-Developed an orchard kiwi fruit counting system  based on YOLOV8 and DeepSORT.
-The system can directly use video to automatically count kiwi fruits in the orchard and estimate yield automatically.
+Developed an orchard kiwi fruit counting pieline  based on YOLOV8 and DeepSORT.
+The pieline can directly use video to automatically count kiwi fruits in the orchard and estimate yield automatically.
 Compared with manual counting, the accuracy of this system reaches more than **90%**.

-### Food classification software based on ResNet-50
+### Food classification software based on ResNet-50   $~~~~$  基於ResNet-50模型的食物分類軟件
 Developed a Food classification software using ResNet-50 classfication Neural Network.
 There are 99 kinds of food in total in the dataset and the **Top-5 accuracy** is around **70%**.
 <div align=center>
 <img src="/assets/img/project1.PNG" width="300" height="240">